Concert of the Century Celebration: A Gala Evening at Carnegie Hall

 Orchestre de Paris Summer Academy

-The Orchestre de Paris and its Music Director, Klaus Mäkelä, reaffirm their strong international, social, and educational commitment with the third edition of the Summer Academy.
+The Orchestre de Paris and its Music Director, Klaus Mäkelä, reaffirm their international, social, and educational commitment with the third edition of the Summer Academy.
 The 2026 Academy culminates in a performance in the Grande Salle of the Philharmonie de Paris, featuring Camille Saint-Saëns’ Symphony No. 3 and Arthur Honegger’s Symphony No. 3.

 Doors open at 7:00PM | ticket information here